seltzered/ReactiveCocoa-SwiftPlayground/readme.md

 ## Usage Directions

 1. Open the workspace file (req'd due to use of cocoapods)
+2. For the first run, Build the project once (cmd+b) - this because the playground files have the project's build output as a dependency in order to reference the ReactiveCocoa framework.
-2. Within the xcode project, open the swift playground files.
+3. Within the xcode project, open the swift playground files.
+If you see an error on the 'import ReactiveCocoa' line, try closing/reopening the playground file (and make sure you followed step 2).
-3. Run and play!
+4. Run and play!

 ##